Answer these questions to improve your office environment

 By ensuring that there are solutions available to your employees that allow them to be effective from wherever they choose to work, it’ll not only benefit them, but your brand too.

-So, take a look around you, is your office a hive of activity and productive discussion or a silent void where, on the surface, nothing appears to be happening?
+So, take a look around you, is your work environment a hive of activity and productive discussion or a silent void where, on the surface, nothing appears to be happening?